kroma-network/kroma/specs/challenge.md

 When a [challenger][g-validator] detects that a submitted [L2 output root][g-l2-output] contains an invalid state transition, it starts a challenge process by triggering the [Colosseum contract](#colosseum-contract).
 This involves the asserter and the challenger by force and continues until either one wins.
-At this moment, only a single challenge process can exist.
-In other words, another challenger can't initiate a challenge if an existing challenge is in progress.
+Only one challenge can be on an output, and if the challenger wins, the existing output is replaced with the new output claimed by the challenger.
+All challenges must be approved by the Security Council.
+If the content of the challenge is untrue, the challenge may not be approved, even if the proof is verified by the contract.

 ## Colosseum Contract